tomwhite007/angular2servicesDemo1/README.md

 I've used a button click to update the variable in the service because it's easier to demonstrate the pros and cons of using a basic variable in a service to share state.
 The problem with this design is that app.component heading won't change because it hasn't been told to refresh.

+First, create a project and scaffolding with the CLI...
 ```
 ng new service-test --routing